Live your healthiest, most delicious life.

-I am currently scheduling the book tour for September/October 2018 in the US and November/December (international).
-Please contact me for interviews, book signings, appearances, talks, and cooking demos that inform and inspire.
+PLEASE NOTE: I will be on book tour September/October 2018 in the US and November/December (international).
+Get in touch for interviews, book signings, appearances, talks, and cooking demos that inform and inspire.

 I won’t lie: I actually hate the term “superfoods.”
 That’s because, when it comes to diet, the whole is greater than the sum of its parts—and that includes any individual food or single nutrient.
 Yet it cannot be denied that some foods are just more nutritious than others: there are indeed superfoods among us.
 Nutrition scientists have dedicated their lives to studying how and why what we eat impacts our health.
 And, while the science is ever evolving, we know more about nutrition now than ever before.
 This knowledge, if harnessed in your everyday diet, has the power to change your life.
 My goal is simple: to showcase some of the best foods the planet has to offer by highlighting nutritional details and fun facts you probably didn’t know about what’s on the shelves at your supermarket.
 The magazine is filled with up-to-date, evidence-based information on 91 foods—including vegetables, fruits, nuts and seeds, beans and legumes, and whole grains—to guide you toward better health.
 Perhaps most importantly, I help you bring these foods to your dinner table through prep tips, pairings, and a few of my favorite recipes to help you live your healthiest life, deliciously.